Skip to main content

 13. Click ManageEdit Policies:

-CMDB - Connected App - edit policies.png
+CMDB - Connected App - the new app - click Edit Policies.png

 In a popup window, select a preferred user* using the list of users or a search bar: